-- I. Title IX of the Higher Education Amendments of 1972; - II.
-Title VII of the Civil Rights Act of 1964; - III.
-California Fair Employment and Housing Act ("FEHA"); - IV.
-California Unruh Civil Rights Act; - V. Family Educational Rights and Privacy Act of 1974; - VI.
-Section 504 of the Rehabilitation Act of 1973; - VII.
-Americans with Disabilities Act (the "ADA"); - VIII.
-Age Discrimination in Employment Act of 1967, as amended by the Older Worker's Benefit Protection Act ("ADEA"); - IX.
+- 1. Title IX of the Higher Education Amendments of 1972; - 2.
+Title VII of the Civil Rights Act of 1964; - 3.
+California Fair Employment and Housing Act ("FEHA"); - 4.
+California Unruh Civil Rights Act; - 5.
+Family Educational Rights and Privacy Act of 1974; - 6.
+Section 504 of the Rehabilitation Act of 1973; - 7.
+Americans with Disabilities Act (the "ADA"); - 8.
+Age Discrimination in Employment Act of 1967, as amended by the Older Worker's Benefit Protection Act ("ADEA"); - 9.
 Any other applicable federal, state, or local law addressing nondiscrimination and/or equal employment opportunity.

-Inquiries about application of Title IX to this institution should be referred to the Title IX Coordinator (corinne\vorenkamp@pitzer.edu; 909-607-2958).
-Inquiries about application of all other laws referenced in this section should be referred to the Assistant Vice President for Human Resources/Payroll Services (deanna\caballero@pitzer.edu; 909-607-8533).
+Inquiries about application of Title IX to this institution should be referred to the Interim Title IX Coordinator (Alyssarae@danschorrllc.com; 516-382-3043).
+Inquiries about application of all other laws referenced in this section should be referred to the Associate Vice President for Human Resources and Payroll Services, Deanna Caballero (Deanna Caballero@pitzer.edu; 311 McConnell, 909-607-8533).

-Students: For specific inquiries concerning potential accommodations of disabilities, pursuant to the ADA, Section 504 of the Rehabilitation Act of 1973, and/or the FEHA, please contact Gabriella Tempestoso, Associate Dean of Students and Director of Academic Support Services (Scott Hall, room 122, 909-607-3553).
+Students: For specific inquiries concerning potential accommodations of disabilities, pursuant to the ADA, Section 504 of the Rehabilitation Act of 1973, and/or the FEHA, please contact Vince Greer, Assistant Vice President for Student Affairs and Dean of Students (Vince greer@pitzer.edu, Scott Hall, Room 121, 909-621-8241).

-Faculty and Staff: For specific inquiries concerning potential accommodations of disabilities, pursuant to the ADA, Section 504 of the Rehabilitation Act of 1973, and/or the FEHA, please contact Deanna Caballero, Assistant Vice President for Human Resources/Payroll Services (311 McConnell, 909-607-8533).
+Faculty and Staff: For specific inquiries concerning potential accommodations of disabilities, pursuant to the ADA, Section 504 of the Rehabilitation Act of 1973, and/or the FEHA, please contact Deanna Caballero, Associate Vice President for Human Resources and Payroll Services (Deanna Caballero@pitzer.edu, 311 McConnell, 909-607-8533).